OpenLI-NZ/openli/doc/MediatorDoc.md

 trailers to allow them to be correctly parsed by a reader.

 ### RabbitMQ Configuration
-If you have using RabbitMQ to reliably persist the intercepted packets that have not yet been received by your mediator, you will need to also provide additional configuration on your mediator to allow it to read those packets from the RabbitMQ queue on the collector.
+If you are using RabbitMQ on the collector to reliably persist the intercepted packets that have not yet been received by your mediator, you will need to also provide additional configuration on your mediator to allow it to fetch those packets from the collector.

 OpenLI supports (and recommends!) the use of SSL / TLS to authenticate with the RabbitMQ server that is running on the collector, but you may also choose to